Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 ![basis-function heatmap](https://github.com/user-attachments/assets/f981616d-200b-4f18-8d69-1fdbf1cd80d6)
 <br>

-**4.** Once we develop this feature space, we project the extracted feature space onto the B-Spline feature space, which effectively transforms the data into a lower dimensional approximation.
-For example, if we have $12$ knot, then no matter how many columns our data has, we would have knots + $2$, or $14$, columns.
+**4.** Once we develop this feature space, we project the extracted feature space onto the B-Spline feature space, which transforms the data into a lower dimensional approximation.
+For example, if we have $12$ knots, then no matter how many columns our data has, we would have knots + $2$, or $14$, columns.

 The B-Spline transformation reduces the dimensionality from the image earlier to this:

 ![reduced-dimensionality](https://github.com/user-attachments/assets/d826733a-bf3b-4e32-8b8c-07364cc541a5)
 <br>

-**5.** Now, we just have to combine the data and save it disk.
+**5.** Now, we just have to combine the data and save it to disk.

 #### Implementing the algorithm